 Is your life turning out the way you want it to?

-This entire week I’ve been itching to break out my pen and paper and set some serious goals and intentions for 2017, particularly in the areas of health and environmentalism.
+This entire week I’ve been itching to break out my pen and paper and set some serious goals and intentions for next year, particularly in the areas of health and environmentalism.
 I think New Years resolutions are on a lot of your minds too!

 However, this year I’m doing it all differently than I ever have before.
 I’m focusing on my values.